-I have taught arithmetic for 38 years and am confused using why the analogies I became taught in my children’s course had been misplaced.
-I consider that scholars often miss the point of an idea if it’s miles taught without an analogy to make it clear.
-Here’s an analogy I learned inside the 60s, which seems to have disappeared.
+I have taught arithmetic for 38 years and am confused about why the analogies I learned in my children’s course had been misplaced.
+Scholars often miss the point of an idea if it’s miles trained without an analogy to make it clear.
+Here’s an analogy I learned in the ’60s, which seems to have disappeared.

 Shoes and Socks, Coats and Hats

-The concept of Commutative is recorded as A+B=B+A, but it is enlightening to see the concept analogously, or the factor is neglected.
-Consider the motion of setting to your hat and your coat as opposed to putting in your shoes and socks.
-If you placed on your hat, after which your coat, or vice versa, the final results are unaffected by way of this choice.
+Commutative is recorded as A+B=B+A, but it is enlightening to see the idea analogously, or the factor is neglected.
+Consider setting your hat and your coat instead of putting in your shoes and socks if you place on your hat, after which your jacket, or vice versa, the final results are unaffected by this choice.
 However, if your motion entails putting on your footwear and socks, the final result is surely one-of-a-kind.
-If you placed them on your footwear then cowl them together with your socks, the result is quite different from when you put on your socks, after which you put on your shoes.
+If you place them on your footwear and then cowl them with your socks, the result is quite different from when you put on your socks, after which you put on your shoes.

-Commutativity is set to order and whether you may exchange it below an action without affecting the final results.
-So, when the movement does not order touchy, this indicates it is commutative.
-Since addition and multiplication revel in this freedom of order, they are analogous to your hat and coat, whereas subtraction and division order touchy as analogous on your shoes and socks.
+Commutativity is set to order, and you may exchange it below an action without affecting the final results.
+So, when the movement does not call touchy, this indicates it is commutative.
+Since addition and multiplication revel in this freedom of order, they are analogous to your hat and coat, whereas subtraction and division order touchy as equal to your shoes and socks.

 The Green Bucket